juliamp22/MRAC_software_II_ROS_intro/curriculum/1_IntroductionToROS.md

 1. Create a GitHub profile [Github](https://github.com/).
 2. Create a SSH key in your laptop [create-ssh-key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04) and add it in the github settings.
-3. Create a repository named **SWII_intro_ROS** - in order to play with some text files, and reproduce some working flow, for instance the one studied in the classroom.
+3. Create a repository named **ros_tutorials** - in order to play with some text files, and reproduce some working flow, for instance the one studied in the classroom.
 4. Add a Description: This is the repository which is going to be used by the student during the Subject Software II, Introduction to ROS.
 5. Make it Public
 6. Check the box _Add a README file_.
 7. Add Python .gitignore
 8. Choose a MIT License.
-9. Clone your repository: `cd ~/dev_ws/src/SWII_intro_ROS` and  _git clone <your repository>_ inside .
+9. Clone your repository: `cd ~/dev_ws/src` and  `_git clone <your repository>_` inside
 10. Pull your repository `git pull`.
 11. Configure the user and the mail as the ones previously configured when created the github profile,
 12. Open vscode: `code .` document what are you doing in the wiki or Readme.md, telling what are you learning.